Progress Reports

 May 2002 – Public consultation for SUDS Phase III, to be created in historic public gardens at Coy Pond Gardens, at the Bournemouth/Poole boundary.
 Partnership funded.

-July 2002 – Use Water Wisely campaign to local residents, led by Bournemouth and West Hampshire Water.
-Project funded by BWHW and the Partnership.
+July 2002 Use Water Wisely campaign to local residents, led by Sembcorp Bournemouth Water (then known as Bournemouth and West Hampshire Water).
+Project funded by Sembcorp and the Partnership.

-Led by the Project Officer, chaired by Bournemouth & West Hampshire Water
+Led by the Project Officer, chaired by Sembcorp Bournemouth Water

-April 2003 – Full time Project Officer joins the Bourne Stream Partnership (BSP).
-Sarah Austin has a Masters Degree in Coastal Zone Management from Bournemouth University.
+April 2003 – full-time Project Officer joins the partnership; Sarah Austin has a Masters Degree in Coastal Zone Management from Bournemouth University.

-May 2003 - the partnership website goes online - at that time it was hosted by Bournemouth & West Hampshire Water and available at www.bwhwater.co.uk/bsp.
-On an average month we record in excess of 4,000 visits to the site (more).
+May 2003 - the partnership website goes online - at that time it was hosted by Sembcorp Bournemouth Water.
+On an average month we record in excess of 4,000 visits to the site.

 August 2003 - reinstatement of the pond at Scott Road included cutting back trees for improved public access.
 A large area of pond silt and vegetation was also cleared to improve aquatic wildlife habitat for amphibians and several species of dragonfly.
 Project funded by English Nature.